solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 In it's more complex form like [this example](https://python.langchain.com/docs/modules/model_io/prompts/prompt_templates/?WT.mc_id=academic-105485-koreyst) from LangChain it contains placeholders that can be replaced with data from a variety of sources (user input, system context, external data sources etc.) to generate a prompt dynamically.
 This allows us to create a library of reusable prompts that can be used to drive consistent user experiences programmatically at scale.

 Finally, the real value of templates lies in the ability to create and publish prompt libraries for vertical application domains - where the prompt template is now optimized to reflect application-specific context or examples that make the responses more relevant and accurate for the targeted user audience.
-The [Prompts For Edu](https://github.com/microsoft/prompts-for-edu?WT.mc_id=academic-105485-koreyst) repository is a great example of this approach, curating a library of prompts for the education domain with emphasis on key objectives like lesson planning, curriculum design, student tutoring etc.
+The [Prompts For Edu](https://github.com/microsoft/prompts-for-edu?WT.mc_id=academic-105485-koreyst) repository is a fantastic example of this approach, curating a library of prompts for the education domain with emphasis on key objectives like lesson planning, curriculum design, student tutoring etc.

 ### Prompting Techniques